Lynda Gibson: Live performance

-TV
+Television

 During the 1990s, Gibson appeared in a number of television programs.
 Most notably, she played Matron Conniving-Bitch in all 26 episodes of interactive spoof soap opera Let the Blood Run Free (1990–1994), which had been adapted from comedy collective The Blood Group's live stage version.

 Other television shows Gibson appeared in include The Big Gig, Good News Week, Li'l Elvis and the Truckstoppers and Blue Heelers.
 Gibson also had a recurring role as Trish in the final series of Frontline.
 Gibson also appeared as Evonne—one of Darryl Kerrigan's neighbours in 1997 film The Castle.

 Death, posthumous recognition, and legacy

 Gibson died at the age of 47 on 2 January 2004 following a four-year battle with ovarian cancer.

 Following her death, the Melbourne International Comedy Festival introduced the Golden Gibbo Award in Gibson's honour.

 In 2007, Gibson was posthumously added to the Victorian Honour Roll of Women.